How to Build and Communicate Your Recruitment Brand Message

 But no matter how well you use social media and email to communicate your brand, they still fall short of the gold standard of brand communication – the referral.
 92% of consumers trust brand advocates.
 But, as you might expect, the most valuable brand communication tool is also the most difficult to exercise.

-Personal referrals and positive word of mouth come only from your candidates having a good experience with your agency – from you showing that your recruitment brand words result in recruitment brand action.
+Personal referrals and positive word of mouth come only from your candidates having a good experience with your firm – from you showing that your recruitment brand words result in recruitment brand action.
 Once you’ve got candidates that are happy with your service, referrals will begin to snowball.